 Stress and anxiety levels can be significantly higher during IVF treatment, particularly if the woman has tried multiple times to conceive without success.
 This is because reproducing is one of our most compelling biological urgers and the inability to do so causes stress that can profoundly affect our wellbeing.
-If the stress is ongoing then the body starts to produce hormones and chemicals such as cortisol, adrenalin and inflammatory cytokines.
-This puts our body further away for the ideal state to fall pregnant.
+If the stress is ongoing then the body starts to produce hormones and chemicals such as cortisol, adrenalin, and inflammatory cytokines.
+This puts our body further away from the ideal state to fall pregnant.
 Unfortunately, like a vicious cycle elevated stress and worry during this period can further increase the chances of the IVF treatment being unsuccessful.

 Does stress during IVF treatment reduce our chances of conceiving?

 Research has shown that women who are more stressed during IVF procedures have lower embryo implantation rates (Gallinelli A et al. 2001), as well as higher chances of miscarriage (Demyttenaere K et al. 1988).
 Research has also shown that stress contributes to the development of menstrual problems affecting fertility including PCOS and other ovulatory disorders such as FHA (functional hypothalamic amenorrhea) (Kisdon W, 2011).
 Numerous research papers have demonstrated the negative relationship between stress and IVF outcomes and IUI outcomes (Demyttenaere K et al. 1988).
 It has been demonstrated that women who undertake measures to actively reduce their stress levels have a significantly greater chance of experiencing a successful IVF outcome (De Liz T et al 2005).
 Depression can also affect IVF outcomes with one research article revealing that women who do not feel depressed before starting IVF treatment conceive twice as often as women who are depressed before treatment (Al-Homaidan H. T. 2011).